wwarthen/RomWBW/Source/Images/ReadMe.txt

 are using Windows XP, you will need to download it from Microsoft and install it (free download).

+Although not documented here, the Linux/Mac build process will also create disk images using a similar process based on Makefiles.

 The cpmtools toolset is used to generate the actual disk images.
 This toolset is included in the distribution, so you do not need to download or install it.